upasan01/Cross-Platform-Student-Management-App/WebApp/README.md

 ```
 npm run dev
 ```
--And Then
+- And then change path
 ```
 cd server
 ```
--Run this to start the server
+- Run this to start the server
 ```
 npm start
 ```